By Jim Ferri

 Things to Do in Coimbra

 In retrospect, the missed bus was fortuitous since it gave me time to discover a really charming place.
 In fact, after only about 20 minutes I found myself realizing there were many things to do in Portugal’s Coimbra, a great little town that was almost a miniature “best of” Lisbon all rolled into one relatively compact area.
+I thought that more people should travel here from Lisbon.

 My walk of discovery on my day trip from Lisbon began when I crossed the plaza near the tourist office and found numerous cafes, restaurants and pastry shops, all filled with people enjoying their morning coffee.
 The street was tiled with designs reminiscent of Lisbon’s grand avenues, but without the crowds of tourists.
 Sizeable old-style street lamps hung from the buildings.